chapel-lang/chapel/doc/rst/language/spec/modules.rst

    This code demonstrates a module (MainMod) using two modules, B and C.  Module C defines a symbol named x, while module B publicly uses another module, A, which also defines a symbol named x.
-The program as written will not conflict and will print out the value of ``C.x``, which is ``false``, because A's x is considered further away (it is made available to MainMod through `two` use statements instead of just one).
-Thus, it will generate the following output:
+The program as written will compile and will print out the value of ``C.x``, which is ``false``, because A's x is considered further away (it is made available to MainMod through `two` use statements instead of just one).
+Thus, it will generate the following
+   output:

    .. code-block:: printoutput

       false

-   If, however, C had been publicly used by another module D and that was used by MainMod instead, then the language cannot determine which of ``C.x`` and ``A.x`` was intended for ``writeln(x);``.
-Chapel must be explicitly told which x to access, via qualified access as mentioned earlier.
+   If, however, C had been publicly used by another module D and that was used by MainMod instead, then the compiler cannot determine which of ``C.x`` and ``A.x`` was intended for ``writeln(x);``.
+The program must use qualified access to indicate which x to access.

-Symbols brought in directly by a ``public import`` are treated as though defined `at` the scope with the ``public import`` for the purpose of determining conflicts (see :ref:`Reexporting`).
+Symbols brought in directly by a ``public import`` are treated as though defined *at* the scope with the ``public import`` for the purpose of determining conflicts (see :ref:`Reexporting`).
 This means that if the ``public use`` in module B of the previous example was instead replaced with a ``public import A.x``, A's x would conflict with ``C.x`` when resolving the main function's